ahmed1dimassi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Learning Objectives

-At the end of this project, you are expected to be able to [explain to anyone](/rltoken/ku9cNLQc4XzHnVXH6YFE7A), **without the help of Google**:
+At the end of this project, you are expected to be able to explain to anyone **without the help of Google**:

 ### Permissions